 It’s a daunting task that nobody really wants to do, but taking a good hard look at your guest-list is incredibly important – unless you’re happy to have 500+ people at your wedding!
 Not sure where to even start?
 We’ve gathered some go-to tips to help you cut that guest-list down…

 Related article: Breaking down your guests’ dietary requirements

 Sounds obvious, but this can be a little bit tricky.

-- Divide evenly.
-Compose the guest list by allotting one-third to the bride’s parents, one-third to the groom’s parents, and one-third to the bride and groom (or another division as you see fit).
+Our advice?
+Compose the guest-list by allotting one-third to the bride’s parents, one-third to the groom’s parents, and one-third to the bride and groom (or another division as needed).

 It sounds brutal, but trust us on this one.
 Inviting the people from your office is a very quick way to raise the numbers of your guest-list!
 To avoid going overboard, only invite those who you’re really close with.
 Would you actually hang out with these people outside of work?
 Do you have anything in common other than the daily grind?

 As tempting as it is, try and not gush over your wedding details in the office if you’re only inviting a few people from work – who needs those shady looks at the water-cooler?

 Again, trust us on this one – you don’t have to invite someone simply because they invited you to their wedding!